Fort Washita

 Fort Washita is the former United States military post and National Historic Landmark located in Durant, Oklahoma on SH 199.
 Established in 1842 by General (later President) Zachary Taylor to protect citizens of the Choctaw and Chickasaw Nations from the Plains Indians, it was later abandoned by Federal forces at the beginning of the American Civil War.
 Confederate troops held the post until the end of the war when they burned the remaining structures.
 It was never reoccupied by the United States military.
 After years in private hands the Oklahoma Historical Society bought the fort grounds in 1962 and restored the site.
-Today, the Fort Washita Historic Site and Museum is a tourist attraction and hosts several events throughout the year, and it is jointly managed by the Chickasaw Nation and the Oklahoma Historical Society.
+In 2017, the Chickasaw Nation purchased Fort Washita from the Oklahoma Historical Society and assumed responsibility for the site and its management.
+Today, Fort Washita is a tourist attraction and hosts several events throughout the year.
+In August 2023, the Fort Washita Historic Site was placed into federal trust with the U.S. government.